Bangladesh Tourist Police Launches 24/7 Helpline For Travellers

 According to the speakers, the number of tourist police officials is 1394 compared to the 1498 tourist sites identified by the masterplan.

-Md Abu Kalam Siddique, Deputy Inspector General, Tourist Police delivered the vote of thanks addressing the manpower issue.
-He said works are underway to increase the number of Tourist Police officials to cover all the tourism areas of the country.
+Md Abu Kalam Siddique, Deputy Inspector General, Tourist Police delivered the vote of thanks addressing the manpower issue, hadding works are underway to increase the number.

 The DIG also expressed that Tourist Police has brought the country's most popular tourist destination, the world's longest sea beach-Cox's Bazar-under CCTV surveillance.